cmu-05-499/cmu-05-499.github.io/docs/projects/P6/4_delivery.md

 !!! warning "IRB Compliance"
     Do not share any personally-identifying information about any study participants who evaluated web sites or applications.

-After Wednesday, December 13, we will ask the partner organization to provide an evaluation of your work as part of your final grade.
+After Friday, December 13, we will ask the partner organization to provide an evaluation of your work as part of your final grade.
 Their assessment is worth 25 points.